UMCarpentries/intro-curriculum-r/paper/paper.md

 We also used the "sticky note" system where learners can indicate their progress on exercises and requests for help by using different colored sticky notes.
 As the workshop was virtual, we used Zoom reaction icons as sticky notes.
-We had _Z_ participants of various skill levels from countries worldwide, the vast majority of whom provided very positive reviews of the workshop.
+We had _Z_ participants of various skill levels from countries worldwide, all of whom provided very positive reviews of the workshop.

 <!-- TODO: follow-up with SWC on whether we can use our surveys -->